cybera/dair-cloud-independence/README.md

 Then run:

 ```
-docker ps -a
+sudo docker ps -a
 ```

 # Updating your application

-Once you have changes to your application you wish to deploy you can do so by:
+Once you have changes to your application you wish to deploy you can do so by making changes to the `apps/docker_files` folder.

+Inside we have our `app` folder that holds the example application data.
+This is where you would put your custom code and following updates.
+You can modify the application docker container by editing the `apps/docker_files/app/Dockerfile` file.
+This file sets the base Docker image, environment variables, and various commands and files needed for container setup.

+Inside the same `apps/docker_files` folder we have the `docker-compose.yml` file.
+Here you can find the app: service and make changes accordingly.
+You can see where the app folder is mounted on the docker instance, behaviour on failure, exposed ports, what services the container depends on, and the commands executed on the server to start your application.

 ### Security Gotchas